drogonframework/drogon/examples/jsonstore/README.md

 #### /{token}/{some/path/to/data}

-Retrieves data at and below the specsifed path
+Retrieve data at and below the specified path
 * **method**: GET
 * **URL params**: None
 * **Body**: None